 - A. Street layout.
 The street layout shall be arranged to achieve the most desirable development of the entire neighborhood unit with appropriate consideration of creeks, drainage channels, wooded areas and other topographical features, which lend themselves to special treatment.
 Permits must be obtained from TxDOT for driveways and streets accessing any state highway.
 The proposed location of driveways must comply with all applicable City and State safety requirements.
 All new streets shall be private streets, except those streets which are constructed and maintained by a City, County, or State governmental entity. - B. Relation to adjoining streets.
-Adjoining public streets shall be continued and tied into the street layout.
-The continuation of an adjoining public street shall be extended through a private street unless otherwise authorized through a plat waiver. - C. Interior circulation streets.
+Adjoining areas public streets shall be continued and tied into the street layout.
+The continuation an adjoining public street shall be extended through a private street unless otherwise authorized through a plat waiver. - C. Interior circulation streets.
 All interior circulation streets shall be private streets and shall comply with this ordinance.
 Adequate collector streets shall be provided for the circulation of traffic through the subdivision, and adequate minor streets shall be provided to accommodate the subdivision.
 Interior circulation streets, both collector streets and minor streets shall be private streets. - D. Dead-end streets and cul-de-sacs. - Dead-end streets shall be prohibited, except as short stubs projected to be continued in future subdivisions or when designed as cul-de-sacs.
 Temporary turnarounds shall be provided on projected streets that exceed 150 feet in length from the nearest intersection.
-An easement shall be provided for areas of a temporary turnaround not located within the street right-of-way. - 2.
-Cul-de-sac streets shall not exceed 600 feet in length and shall have a turnaround of not less than 100 feet in diameter of ROW and 80 feet in diameter of pavement in single-family residential areas, 130 feet in diameter of ROW and 100 feet in diameter of pavement in all other areas.
-The diameter may be modified upon approval of the City Manager.
+An easement shall be provided for areas of a temporary turnaround not located within the street right-of-way to be dedicated to the City.